• Skip to main content

 Recipe Notes:

-• Please read all of the information and FAQ info above, as well as the notes below before making this recipe.
+• Please read all of the helpful information above and below before making this recipe.

 • Make sure to use a deep-dish pie plate to make this pie.
 If you use a smaller dish, you will have extra filling and the baking time will need to be adjusted.